Questions to Ask Your Public Defender at First Meeting

 Question 1: "How many active cases are you handling right now?"

 The answer tells you everything about how much attention your case will get.
-An attorney with 100 cases has different bandwidth than one with 350.
-Neither number is their fault — but it's information you need.
+An attorney with a manageable caseload has different bandwidth than one buried under hundreds of cases.
+Neither number is their fault.
+But it's information you need.

 Question 2: "When will you receive discovery?"